mfshi03/SysML-workspace/notes/objectives.md

 ### Personal Objectives
 - Work on refining the fine-tune model with better examples to improve analysis quality
 - Use analysis as input for building python unit tests
+- SysML Models should be a good evaluator for SysMLv2 Code given enough training

+Annotations

+Get SysML LLM to work for specific subset of SysMLv2
+- Block def diagrams
+- Internal block diagrams
+- Activities and Activity Diagrams

 ### Schedule